 Indra is the core implementation monorepo for Connext.
 Indra contains ready-for-deployment code for core node services, client, the Dai Card (as a reference implementation), as well as scripts needed to deploy and operate a node in production.
 When deploying a node to production, the most recent docker images will be used.

-For detailed instructions on how to run the code contained within the repository see the Running your own node guide.
+For detailed instructions on how to run the code contained within the repository, see the guide: How to deploy an Indra Node.

 There are several modules contained within the indra repository: